-NOTE: In or around August 2015 this church is set to merge with two churches: Our Lady of the Scapular & St. Stephen Church which will be ceasing regular services and closing; and the Chapel of the Sacred Hearts of Jesus and Mary of St. Stephen as part of the Archdiocese of New York's great closings & mergers of 2015.
+NOTE: In 2015 this church merged with two churches: Our Lady of the Scapular & St. Stephen Church and the Chapel of the Sacred Hearts of Jesus and Mary of St. Stephen as part of the Archdiocese of New York's great closings & mergers of 2015.
 Only this church and the Sacred Hearts Chapel will remain open for regular Masses and other events.
 This combined parish is now called the Parish of Our Saviour, Saint Stephen and Our Lady of the Scapular, and the Chapel of the Sacred Hearts of Jesus and Mary.

 Address: 59 Park Avenue (at 38th St.)

 Weekend Mass Times:

 Sun: 9am, 11am (Choral), 5pm (all English)

 For the past three Sundays of Advent, I revisited two of my very favorite churches in the city: St. Paul the Apostle and Ascension.